A Rainy Vacation Day is Better than a Sunny Work Day

 With terms like “wet season”, “hurricane season”, or just because you are coming on vacation, you’re looking at the weather report and wondering if visiting Puerto Rico at certain times of year is a good thing or a bad thing.

 I’ll let you in on a little secret: Here’s our weather report for every day of the year … partly sunny, with a chance of rain.
 It’s sunny, then it rains, then the sun comes back out.
-Yes, we occasionally get slammed with a major storm, but the same can be said for many prime tourist destinations in the States.
+Yes, we occasionally get slammed with a major storm, where it will be grey and rainy for days… but the same can be said for any prime tourist destinations anywhere in the world.
 On any given day, the weather may be very different in different parts of the island.
 When it’s raining in the north-east, it may very well be dry in Ponce or on the west coast.
+Sometimes we can see it raining just a few miles away from us, but it is sunny where we are!

 The key is knowing that you don’t have to sit in your hotel room when the weather turns gray.
 Maybe a look at our blog will help you out.